AbhinavMir/abhinavmir/README.md

 *“What do you despise?
 By this are you truly known.”*
 ― Frank Herbert, Dune {Muad’Dib}

-Looking for Part time gigs/full-time contracts/internships for summer '23.
+Looking for Part time gigs / full-time contracts / internships for summer '23.

 Previous life-
 - Engineer @ [Ignite Tournaments](https://www.ignitetournaments.com/)